Is Casa Milà Worth It? Honest Review + Tips

 The Main Apartment

-Each room is beautifully preserved, from the grand living room, with its high ceilings and decorative chandeliers, to the study with its ornate desk and furniture.
+Each room is really well-preserved, and you’ll see the main living room with high ceilings and decorative chandeliers, as well as a study with an ornate desk and furniture.

-The kitchen, bedrooms, bathrooms, and a children’s room are also on display, giving visitors a full understanding of how the family lived.
+The kitchen, bedrooms, bathrooms, and a children’s room are also on display, so you can get a better idea of how the family lived.

 Once you enter each room, the audio guide will automatically start, giving you all the details about the room and its contents.